Jessica-forwardedu/pxt-fwd-edu/gr3-wind-lvl1.md

 ## Step 2
 What do you notice about each one of the ``[show icon]`` blocks in our code?

-~hint What did that do?
+~hint What does this mean?
-- Each block will display a different incon on the mirco:bit LED
+- Each block will display a different icon on the mirco:bit LED
 - One icon for each direction
 hint~

 ## Step 3
 Try changing the icons in the ``||basic:show icon||`` blocks for yourself!
 Click the dropdown arrow, and choose any pattern.
 Click the drop down arrow and choose any pattern.

-~hint What did that do?
+~hint What does this mean?
 - Make sure you choose a different for each one. hint~

 ## Step 4
-Click the [Download] button to download the code to your project.
+Click the ```[Download]`` button to download the code for your project.

 ## Step 5
-Try testing your project in real-life!
+Try testing your project in real life!
 This is what it should look like.

 ## Step 6 @showdialog
 Congratulations on finishing your coding project!